(CNN) — Tokyo may have a hotel problem -- in a good way.

 Imperial Hotel Tokyo: Uchisaiwai-cho 1-1-1, Chiyoda-ku, tel. +81 (3) 3504 1111

 Editor's note: This article was previously published in 2010.
-It was reformatted and republished in 2017.
+It was reformatted and republished in 2017 and updated again in May 2018.